 Plagiarism: Plagiarism is the passing off of another's work (whether quoted, paraphrased or summarized) as your own without proper documentation, including on exams.
 If you are caught plagiarizing, you are subject to a variety of punishments, including expulsion from the university.
 Do your own work.
+We will be going over how to integrate sources in this class to avoid plagiarizing.
 See the University's policy below for details on the Academic Dishonesty policy.